 Anyone could easily obtain the parts to create their own Darwin, the only rule being that if you received the parts, you were under obligation to 3D print the parts for more Darwins for other enthusiasts.
 DIY 3D printer kits would go on to have an incredible impact.

 Although now widely known, a small website called Thingiverse, owned by a fledgling company called Makerbot launched in 2008.
 Thingiverse allowed designers to upload their 3D printer models built on various 3D software for others to download for free and print at home.
 Since everybody loves free stuff, Thingiverse soon took off.
-It is now in the top 700 most popular websites in the USA, and just outside the top 1,000 websites in the world.
+It is the most popular STL website by far, and just outside the top 1,000 websites in the world overall.
 Thingiverse now hosts over a million STL files that anyone can download and tinker with.

 The one-off nature of 3D printing also suggested that it would be the perfect method to create customized prosthetics and medical implants based on individual patients’ needs.
 Instead of the usual several-month lead times for prosthetics, 3D scanners could scan a patients’ arm or leg, and almost immediately begin to create a prosthetic that fit them perfectly.

 Finally in 2008, Stratasys released a new material compatible with their FDM 3D printers.
 This wasn’t any material however, but a material that was bio-compatible.
 This opened the door for 3D bioprinting to become far more widely available in the near future.

 The years up to the start of 2009 were an adolescence for 3D printing.
 New technologies became available such as Electron Beam Melting and Binder Jetting, medical advances were made, and the RepRap movement became viable.